David-c0degeek/unraid_xfs_undelete/image-processing/README.md

 - Preserves metadata and directory structure
 - Handles multiple disk IDs
 - Significantly reduces file sizes without compromising image quality

+## Technical Process

+### JPEG Files
+- Structure: JPEG files have well-defined markers (Start of Image: FFD8, End of Image: FFD9)
+- Method: We use `jpegtran` to create a clean version of the file, stopping at the EOI marker

+### PNG Files
+- Structure: PNG files have a specific end marker (IEND chunk)
+- Method: We use `pngfix` to process and optimize the PNG files

+### GIF Files
+- Structure: GIF files end with a trailer byte (0x3B)
+- Method: We truncate the file at the trailer byte

 ## Prerequisites